bensmithett/dragster/README.md

 # Dragster
 HTML5 `dragenter` and `dragleave` events [are crap](http://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html).
+Dragster gives you sane new `dragster:enter` and `dragster:leave` events that behave just like `mouseenter` and `mouseleave`.

 Detecting when the user has dragged over a dropzone with child elements sucks.
-It usually involves transparent overlay elements or hooking into the constantly-firing `dragover` event.
+It usually involves transparent overlay elements or listening to the constantly-firing `dragover` event.

 You [can set](http://stackoverflow.com/a/14027995/91934) `pointer-events: none` on child elements, but you might want to keep some events around.
 For example your dropzone may have a "Choose file" button in the middle that you want to give `:hover` styles or `click` event handlers.

-Dragster gives you sane new `dragster:enter` and `dragster:leave` events that behave just like `mouseenter` and `mouseleave`.

-It's tiny (1k-ish) and unobtrusive - all it does is add a couple of event listeners for `dragenter` and `dragleave` on the elements that you specify.
-It doesn't do anything automagically, and doesn't cancel the original events.
+Dragster is tiny (417 bytes minified & gzipped), unobtrusive & doesn't do much - it just add a couple of event listeners for `dragenter` and `dragleave` on the elements that you specify.
+It never does anything automagically, and doesn't cancel the original events.

 Dragster works in latest stable Chrome, Firefox, Safari & Opera.
 It does nothing at all in IE 7-10 (IE [doesn't support DOM event constructors](http://www.2ality.com/2013/06/triggering-events.html)).